Openscapes/kyber/README.md

 ### GitHub Clinic

-Clone the Cohort Repo to RStudio, then run this:
+Clone the Cohort Repo to RStudio, then run the following code.
+Detailed instructions of what this looks like:

 1. Open RStudio, and create a new script (temporary, you'll deleted it but it's a nicer place to work)
 1. Copy the following into the script, then delete the example "first, last, Erin, Julie".